RavuAlHemio/mikrobus-boards/notes.md

 |  16 |  14 |   12 |   10 |    8 |    6 |     4 |   2 |
 |  AN | RST |   CS |  SCK | CIPO | COPI | +3.3V | GND |

 (Here, too, the ground pins are connected internally.
-The connector is mounted "key-down".)
+The connector is mounted "key-down", but the above table is oriented "key-up".)

 ## ARM SWD debug port